 If you are just on a quick stopover or spending a couple of days in Reykjavik, I highly recommend getting the City Maps 2Go app by Ulmon and downloading the city before you leave.
 That will make the streets easy to navigate, and we were able to get out of the city and onto the ring road with that.

 I know I know, no one wants to purchase insurance for a rental car, but in Iceland it’s an absolute must.
-If you don’t have insurance on the vehicle, some companies will require a damage deposit of up to $1,500 before you even leave the pick up desk.
-Travel Guard is a great company to purchase travel insurance from.
+If you don’t have insurance on the vehicle, some companies will require a damage deposit of up to $1,500 before you even leave the pickup desk.
 Do yourself a favor and get the full package, between rocks, ice, and ash, Iceland takes a toll on vehicles!

 It’s important to remember that Iceland is a small island in the middle of the Atlantic…things are expensive up here!
 Don’t forget to budget for gas, especially if you will be driving a lot (~$60 USD/day).